Real-Time Simulation of Asymmetry Generation in Fermion-Bubble Collisions: Lattice Simulations

-with ${\jv^0}_{,n}=\chi_n^{\dagger}\chi_n^{\mathstrut}$ and $N_c$ being the site index of the center of the bubble wall on the lattice.
-In the continuum theory, a natural scale is the mass of the fermion in the broken phase, $m_{0}$, which we use to set the scale for physical units.
-In the following, we report all the dimensional physical quantities in units of $m_{0}$ or the correlation length $m_{0}^{-1}$.
-In our simulation, we will choose the bare $m_{0} = \pi/10$.
+\minisec{Choice of parameters} In the continuum theory, the mass $m_{0}$ of the fermion in the broken phase is the natural physical scale.
+Therefore, in the following, we report all quantities in physical units of $m_{0}$.